cristianradulescu/cristianradulescu.github.io/_posts/2013-02-03-add-pdf-export-functionality-in-sonataadminbundle.markdown

   }
 }
 {% endhighlight %}

-<p>The last step is to add the Twig template used to render the PDF content, as specified in the custom exporter service.
-For example:</p>
+The last step is to add the Twig template used to render the PDF content, as specified in the custom exporter service.
+For example:

 {% highlight html %}{% raw %}
 <!-- src/Acme/DemoBundle/Resources/views/Export/pdf.html.pdf" -->
 <table border="1">